Sein-Kim/TERACON/README.md

 0,0,0,5,6,7,2,2,4,5,,10<br>
 0,0,0,0,0,8,9,3,4,4,,20<br>
 Please refer to the example datasets in the "example" folder.

+## Arguments
+'datapath_index', i.e., "Data/session/index.csv"
+is automatically generated when running task1.
+More specifically, if you run the dataset for task1, the data_loader generates index.csv for all items in task1.

 ## How to Run
 First run the task 1